-Each County is eligible to receive reimbursement for a portion of their administrative costs for the program.
+Each agency is eligible to receive reimbursement for a portion of their administrative costs for the program.
 The level of funding for the program is established by USDA and is based on the approved caseload.
 Items such as rent of warehouse and office space, and utility costs are eligible for reimbursement.
-Occasionally the county makes delivery of USDA foods using their van, so operating costs of the van are allowable.
-Staff members teach participants how to prepare the food which is being provided, and those training costs are allowable.
+The agency makes delivery of USDA foods, so transportation costs are allowable.
+Staff members teach participants how to prepare the food, which is being provided, and those training costs are allowable.
 In addition, general administrative costs of the office are allowable, including personnel costs.